web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialRequest.md

 The Public Key Credential Request process supposes you have a user that registered at least one device.
 For this user, you can get a list of Public Key Credential Descriptors with unique Public Key Credential ID.
-And for each Public Key Credential ID, your repository can retrieve the Attested Credential Data and the current counter.
+And for each Public Key Credential ID, your repository can retrieve the Public Key Credential Source that contains the needed data.

 During this step, your application will send a challenge to the list of registered devices of the user.
 The device will resolve this challenge by adding information and digitally signing the data.